mongodb/docs-pymongo/source/includes/troubleshooting/tls.rst

    Options = UnsafeLegacyServerConnect

-Then run Python while setting the ``OPENSSL_CONF`` environment variable to use OpenSSL configuration file you just created:
+Then run Python while setting the ``OPENSSL_CONF`` environment variable to use the OpenSSL configuration file you just created:

 .. code-block:: shell